ccogs/kaycog.github.io/_posts/2020-06-05-how-to-land-an-analytics-job.md

 Additionally, volunteering is a useful category to add to your resume.
 Show how your volunteer work produced a certain result and then explain how you can provide similar positive outcomes to the company you are interviewing with.

-This article was originally published on [LinkedIn] (https://www.linkedin.com/pulse/how-land-analytics-job-from-resume-offer-negotiation-advice-coghlan/) and also available on [Medium] (https://levelup.gitconnected.com/how-to-land-an-analytics-job-from-the-resume-to-the-offer-a132cd1601f).
+This article was originally published on [LinkedIn](https://www.linkedin.com/pulse/how-land-analytics-job-from-resume-offer-negotiation-advice-coghlan/) and also available on [Medium](https://levelup.gitconnected.com/how-to-land-an-analytics-job-from-the-resume-to-the-offer-a132cd1601f).